Board of Directors

 Leah is the Marketing and Media Chair of Spirit Horse Connection.

-Leah holds a Bachelor of Science degree with honors in Movement Science from the University of Michigan.
-She works at Rush University Medical Center in Chicago as an Intraoperative Neuromonitorist.
+Leah holds a Bachelor of Science degree in Movement Science from the University of Michigan.
+She works in surgery as an Intraoperative Neuromonitorist in Phoenix.

 Her experiences growing up with Spirit Horse Connection have inspired her efforts to focus on improving the lives and communities of Native Americans.